 And we really love the church, but we’re dreaming of the actual good old days.
 The days of Matthew and Mark and Luke and John… and the possibility of the books of Acts all over again.

 The whole turn the other cheek and love your enemies bit has really captivated our hearts!
 And it’s properly affected how we look at war and Islam and North Korea.

 In a way… we know that you’re the same.

 It’s just that the out-working of it looks different.

-And that hurts sometimes because there’s an obvious disconnect in social media and dinner tables between the generations (and the elections keep proving how far apart we are).
+And that hurts sometimes, because there’s an obvious disconnect in social media and dinner tables between the generations.

 So we’ll end with an honest request: Please don’t quit on us!